rweldzius/PSC7475_S2025/README.md

 The course will follow a basic flow each week, with small differences if a homework or problem set is due or not.

  * Monday: Lecture
- * Tuesday: Homework due
- * Wednesday: Discuss homework in class
- * Thursday: Work on problem set (if due)
- * Friday: R Tutorial (like extra office hours)
+ * Wednesday: Discuss tutorial and/or problem set, as well as any loose ends from Monday
+ * Friday: Open.
+Will change weekly; pay attention to CampusWire for updates.

 [Back to ToC](#table-of-contents)